jiasong18/Ant-Media-Server-Wiki/How-to-Monitor-Ant-Media-Servers.md

 > [https://antmedia.io/antmedia-dashboard.json](https://antmedia.io/antmedia-dashboard.json)

 ### Create Telegram Alert
-You can define an alert in Grafana and it can notify when specific errors happen
+You can define an alert in Grafana and it can notify when specific events happen

 1. Create a New Bot
      * Open Telegram and search for @BotFather user and send the following command.